sapasapasapa/gha-pinner/README.md

 ## 🔄 Using as a GitHub Action

-You can also use `gha-pinner` as a GitHub Action in your workflows to validate or pin your actions.
+You can use `gha-pinner` as a GitHub Action in your workflows to validate that your actions are properly pinned.

 ### Validate Actions in CI/CD